openvcloud/0-templates/templates/vdc/README.md

 - maxNetworkPeerTransfer: Cloudspace limits, max sent/received network transfer peering(GB).
 - disabled: True if the cloudspace is disabled. **Filled in automatically, don't specify it in the blueprint**

-## User access rights

-Use the uservdc parameter to specify the user access right to the vdc.
-Note that if only name exist in the entry (no accesstype) then the access right will be by default `ACDRUX`.

-Note that the data in the blueprint is always reflected in the vdc, which means that removing an entry in the blueprint will remove or change it in the vdc.

-Using process change it is possible to add, remove and update user access to the cloudspace.
-To add user after executing the run and creating the vdc, add a new user in the blueprint and execute the blueprint to trigger process change and add new user to the cloudspace or removing user by deleting the entry in the blueprint.
-Changing the accesstype will update the user access when executing the blueprint and as above removing it will change the access right to the default value `ACDRUX`.

 ## Access rights

 For information about the different access rights check docs at [openvcloud](https://github.com/0-complexity/openvcloud/blob/2.1.7/docs/EndUserPortal/Authorization/AuthorizationModel.md).